rdbende/Azure-ttk-theme/README.md

 - Colors: **blue** `#007fff` `#3398ff` and **gray** `#e6e6e6` `#cccccc` `#737373` `#999999` `#333333`
 - This theme, unlike many other themes, uses the tk_setPalette procedure to set the background color of the window and the colors of other tkinter widgets.

-*It's a png-based theme, so like other third-party themes, it's relatively slow*